sinch/nuget-serversdk/README.md

 	string repeatPrompt = null
 	int repeats = 3

 The "prompt" will be played first.
-If no DTMF response is detected a prompt will be repeated (but no more that "repeats" times.
+If no DTMF response is detected a prompt will be repeated (but no more that "repeats" times).
 If a "repeatPrompt" is specified, that will be used, otherwise the "prompt" will be repeated.

 To the returned menu, you can add menu options.
 If you want a menu option that  jumps to another menu, call